studyportals/template4-parser/README.md

   Template4 open- and close-tags have the same identifier; this cannot be done in pure BNF).
 Might consider to simply remove this criterion (as it is absolutely _not_ necessary to properly parse the template).
+- In some places, EBNF should be used instead of BNF.
+The end-result is the same (EBNF is translated into BNF by jison), but it helps with readability &ndash;
+  mainly in places where an optional token is present.
 - The original PHP-implementation processed includes as part of the parsing-stage.
 That doesn't seem like a good idea in this approach (pushes too much complexity into the `jison`file), which would require an intermediate